mashiyathussain2/Fork_CPP/GeekforGeeks/Sum of Digit is Pallindrome or not/Problem.md

 Given a number N.Find if the digit sum(or sum of digits) of N is a Palindrome number or not.

-Note:A Palindrome number is a number which stays the same when reversed.Example- 121,131,7 etc.
+Note:A Palindrome number is a number which stays the same when reversed.
+Example- 121,131,7 etc.

 Example 1: